henrythasler/Leaflet.Geodesic/README.md

 - `setLatLng(latlng: L.LatLngExpression)` - set a new center
 - `setRadius(radius: number)` - update the radius

-Handling of **filled** circles crossing the antimeridian (wrapping) is not yet supported.
+Handling of **filled** circles crossing the antimeridian (wrapping) and very large circles near the poles are not yet supported.
 Set `fill: false` in these cases to avoid display artefacts.

 ### Circle Options